Register

 Morleys Mesut Özil > You and your mum, chief 4,431 pts

-Posted about 9 years ago by Morleys
+Posted over 9 years ago by Morleys

 He shouldn't be anywhere near management of Arsenal Football Club until he has experience under his belt.
 Although there's nothing more I'd love than a successful TH14 & DB10 management combo with Paddy back at the club, we can't afford risks like this.